RAG 15 min read

 print("No content extracted for RAG.")

 This approach, using a platform like SearchCans that bundles both a SERP and Reader API, removes a ton of integration complexity.
 Instead of managing multiple API keys and billing cycles, you’ve got one endpoint, one set of credentials.
 This simplifies development, reduces potential points of failure, and can offer substantial cost savings compared to stitching together separate services.
-You’re looking at potentially up to 18x cheaper than some standalone SERP APIs for the search component, and you get the extraction on top of that.
+The total cost may be lower than a multi-vendor stack, but the comparison depends on request mix, extraction mode, and current provider terms.
 Developers can find full API documentation for further integration details.

 How Can You Evaluate a Search API’s Effectiveness for RAG?